RubinderS/Crypt-AES/README.md

 # Node-Crypt

-Cli tool to encrypt files or folders using AES
+Cli tool to encrypt files and folders using AES

 ## Install